Trop v. Dulles: Decision

 The Supreme Court reversed.
-In the decision, written by Chief Justice Earl Warren, the Court cited Perez v.
-Brownell, the Court had held that citizenship could be divested in the exercise of the foreign affairs power.
+The decision, written by Chief Justice Earl Warren, cited Perez v.
+Brownell.
+In Perez the Court had held that citizenship could be divested in the exercise of the foreign affairs power.
 However, "denationalization as a punishment is barred by the Eighth Amendment," describing it as "a form of punishment more primitive than torture" as it inflicts the "total destruction of the individual's status in organized society."
 Further, the Court declared that the Eighth Amendment's meaning of cruel and unusual must change over time and "must draw its meaning from the evolving standards of decency that mark the progress of a maturing society".

+Noting that "the civilized nations of the world are in virtual unanimity that statelessness is not to be imposed as punishment for crime”, the Court says that some countries allow expatriation of naturalized citizens who "engage in conduct in derogation of native allegiance".

-Dissenting, Justice Felix Frankfurter noted that desertion from the military can be punished by the death penalty, leading him to ask, "Is constitutional dialectic so empty of reason that it can be seriously urged that loss of citizenship is a fate worse than death?"
+Dissenting, Justice Felix Frankfurter noted that desertion from the military can be punished by the death penalty, leading him to ask, "Is constitutional dialectic so empty of reason that it can be seriously urged that loss of citizenship is a fate worse than death?".
+Frankfurter notes a case was decided that very day upholding loss of citizenship as a consequence of marrying a foreigner.
+He say it is "incongruous" for loss of citizenship to be "cruel and unusual" only when imposed as a consequence for criminal conduct.